Haivision/srt/docs/statistics.md

 Refer to the documentation of the [API functions](API-functions.md) for usage instructions.

-# Summary Table
+## Summary Table

-The table below provides a summary of SRT statistics: name, type, unit of measurement, data type, and whether it is calculated by the sender or receiver.
+The table below provides a summary of SRT socket statistics: name, type, unit of measurement, data type, and whether it is calculated by the sender or receiver.
 See the section [Detailed Description](#detailed-description) for a detailed description of each statistic.

 There are three types of statistics: